-There are a number of different counseling types when it comes to psychotherapy.
+There are a number of different counseling types when it comes to psychotherapy including individual therapy.
 A person struggling with addiction will most likely utilize a number of different therapy types.
 With the primary goal of learning, growing, improving, and recovering from addiction.
 Let’s take a look at some of the common forms of psychotherapy.

 Cognitive-behavioral therapy (CBT for short) is one of the most widely used therapy options for addiction treatment.
 CBT is centered around changing a person’s behaviors and thought processes (in this case, substance abuse).
 It helps the person learn skills to overcome their dangerous behaviors and thoughts.